8 Restaurants for Best New Brunch

 This long-running lunch and dinner spot in Colleyville, run by chef Jason Harper and his wife, Miriam, is known for daredevil takes on American staples.
 Starting this Saturday, the Harpers will apply the same aesthetic to brunch as they launch their first-ever brunch menu.
 Items will include pork belly hash with ancho salsa; a green curry Thai chicken noodle soup; Wagyu barbocoa sopes; and a New Orleans benedict comprised of a housemade biscuit smothered in tasso ham, popcorn shrimp, and Creole hollandaise sauce.
 To drink, there will be bottomless pomegranate mimosas for $7 and an Old Bay seasoning-infused Bloody Mary for $8.
 10 am-2 pm Saturday.

-The Sunday-only brunch buffet at Tim Love’s ode to Americana cuisine isn’t for cheapskates.
+The Sunday-only brunch buffet at Tim Love’s isn’t for cheapskates.
 The $25 price gets you a lot of food, though.
 Choose from nearly 30 items, many of which are Love’s signature dishes.
 Among the selections: chopped brisket, fried chicken, wild game sausage, crispy Brussels sprouts with fermented lime vinaigrette, biscuits and gravy, pulled-pork burritos, kale salad, and smoked chocolate pie.
-Price includes one free mimosa.
+Price also includes one free mimosa.
 8 am-2 pm Sunday.